 When severe dental decay, gum disease, facial injuries, or other conditions cause damage, sometimes removing the affected tooth or teeth is the only way to prevent further problems.
-Tooth extraction is a very common procedure at Arizona Oral & Maxillofacial Surgeons in Tucson, AZ, and Oro Valley, AZ.
-Our oral surgeons are trained to remove problem teeth and eliminate any signs of infection around the tooth sockets.
+While every effort is made to save your natural tooth, extraction may be the next step in managing severe infection or dental trauma.

 Reasons for Tooth Extraction